How to respond to Google reviews

 Claim your Google my Business listing (if you haven’t already)

 You can’t respond to a Google review unless you’ve first claimed your business listing.
 At last count, only 44% of Google listings have been claimed, which leaves a lot of your competition already a step behind.
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!

 If you’ve already claimed your listing, feel free to jump to the next step.
 If you haven’t, don’t worry, it’s free and easy.
 Click here to learn how to claim your Google my Business listing.